 If you’re using lead-acid batteries, you’ll need to make sure the water level stays constant.
 If the level gets too low, it will damage your batteries.
 You’ll want some distilled water on-hand to keep the water level with what your owner’s manual dictates.
 You do not need to do this with lithium and AGM batteries.

-Best RV Battery for Full-time Boondockers?
+Best RV Battery for Full-time Boondockers

-If you’re just going off-grid for a weekend or for a shorter trip, your best RV battery setup may be a less expensive battery.
+If you’re just going off-grid for a weekend or for a shorter trip, your RV battery may be a less expensive battery.
 However, if you’re a full-time boondocker, you’ll likely want to invest in your battery since you’ll be counting on it more and using it for extended periods of time.

 One of the best RV batteries for full-time boondockers is this one: